DVANH0302/CNN_for_digit_classifier/README.md

 This project implements a Convolutional Neural Network (CNN) to classify handwritten digits.
 The model is trained on the MNIST dataset, which contains grayscale images of handwritten digits ranging from 0 to 9.

 ## Model Performance

-The model has achieved an impressive ranking within the top 20% of similar digit classification projects.
-This indicates the effectiveness and efficiency of my implementation.
+The model achieve nearly 100% accuracy on training sest and ~99% on test set.
 ## Installation

 To run this digit classifier, ensure you have the following dependencies installed: